-Direct the group to page 2 of the participant training manual and ask that they note the following points in the spaces provided.
+Direct the group to page 1 of the Participant Manual and ask that they note the following points in the spaces provided.

-The study of ethics is important for several reasons.
+The study of ethics is important for several reasons:

-- To improve our ability to make ethical decisions and, thus, improve the quality of services provided - o To protect ourselves and our agencies from liability, and - To protect our clients.
+- To improve our ability to make ethical decisions and, thus, improve the quality of services provided, - To protect ourselves and our agencies from liability, and - To protect our clients.

-F. Case Scenario - Large Group Discussion
+D. Case Scenario - Large Group Discussion